cocos2d/cocos2d-console/README.md

 ### Mini FAQ

-- What's the difference between cocos2d-js, cocos2d-html5 and cocos2d-JavaScript ?
+#### What's the difference between cocos2d-js, cocos2d-html5 and cocos2d-JavaScript ?

-cocos2d-js is this meta-project.
+- cocos2d-js is this meta-project.
-[cocos2d-html5](http://github.com/cocos2d/cocos2d-html5) is cocos2d implemented in JavaScript.
+- [cocos2d-html5](http://github.com/cocos2d/cocos2d-html5) is in implementation of cocos2d in JavaScript, developed by the cocos2d-html5 / cocos2d-x communities.
 It is part of this meta-project.
-[cocos2d-JavaScript](http://www.cocos2d-javascript.org/) is another implementation of cocos2d in JavaScript, developed by Ryan Williams.
+- [cocos2d-JavaScript](http://www.cocos2d-javascript.org/) is another implementation of cocos2d in JavaScript, developed by Ryan Williams.
 But it is NOT part of this meta-project.

--